What is it?

-- Therapeutic: In this case, the procedure is done to relieve the symptoms and discomfort caused by the pleural effusion.
-In this scenario, the cause of the pleural effusion has likely already been determined.
+- Therapeutic: The procedure is done to relieve the symptoms and discomfort caused by the pleural effusion.
+In this scenario, the cause of the pleural effusion has likely already been found.

-A pleural effusion is diagnosed based on your medical history, your physical exam and diagnostic testing.
+A pleural effusion is diagnosed based on your medical history, your physical exam, and diagnostic testing.
 Symptoms can include new or worsening shortness of breath and coughing.
-Medical history that can be associated with pleural effusion include having a history of smoking, heart disease, cancer, or exposure to tuberculosis or asbestos.
+Medical history that can be linked to a pleural effusion include a history of smoking, heart disease, cancer, or exposure to tuberculosis or asbestos.
 When your provider listens to your lungs, they may sound muffled or have areas where no breaths can be heard.
 You may have an x-ray, ultrasound, or CT scan of your chest, all of which will show a buildup of fluid.

-Once your thoracentesis is complete and the fluid has been tested (if necessary), your provider will notify you of the follow-up plan and further treatment options.
-If it is determined that the excess fluid will continue to accumulate, your provider may suggest that a catheter be inserted to allow the fluid to be drained regularly.
-Speak with your provider regarding any concerns regarding your plan of care.
+Once your thoracentesis is complete and the fluid has been tested (if needed), your provider will notify you of the follow-up plan and further treatment options.
+If it is determined that the excess fluid will continue to build up, your provider may suggest that a catheter be inserted to allow the fluid to be drained regularly.
+Speak with your provider about any concerns regarding your plan of care.

 How is it done?

 A thoracentesis can be done either in a provider’s office or in the hospital.
 Your provider will explain the procedure to you and have you sign a consent form.
 Notify your provider of any medications you are taking, any bleeding disorders you have, any allergies, or if you may be pregnant.

-The procedure typically takes 10-15 minutes but can take longer depending upon the amount of fluid being removed.
-You will be awake for the procedure and the amount of discomfort you experience should be minimal.
+The procedure typically takes 10-15 minutes but can take longer depending on the amount of fluid being removed.
+You will be awake for the procedure.
+The amount of discomfort you experience should be minimal.
 You may be asked to put on a hospital gown.
 You may be given pain and/or anti-anxiety medications prior to the procedure if needed.
-You will want to use the bathroom prior to the procedure starting since you won’t be able to move once the procedure starts.
+You will want to use the bathroom prior to the procedure starting since you will be asked not to move once the procedure starts.